mkellerman/minimal-mistakes/_posts/2018/2018-04-12-Death_to_psexec.md

 Invoke-CommandAs -Session $PSSession -ScriptBlock { Get-Process } -AsJob
 ````

-I'm sure there is tones of other ways to do this, or some scenarios that makes one solution better than others, and would love to hear about them!
+I'm sure there is tons of other ways to do this, or some scenarios that makes one solution better than others, and would love to hear about them!

 Leave a comment and share!